amiller/closing-the-loop/episode_markdowns/Episode_164_2015-01-23_Dave_Hoce.md

 ---

+## Episode Context

+This episode is part of Warren Miller's "Closing the Loop" series on WJCT, exploring how North Florida residents cope with drastic life changes and adapt to their new realities.

+---

-*Part of the "Closing the Loop" series by Warren Miller on WJCT Public Radio*
+*Episode preserved as part of the Warren Miller "Closing the Loop" digital archive*
-*This episode was originally broadcast on January 23, 2015*